datastax/ragstack-ai-ts/packages/ragstack-ai-cli/README.md

 ```bash
 npx @datastax/ragstack-ai-cli install
 ```
-This will modify the `package.json` and refresh your local dependencies.
+This will modify the `package.json`, install `@datastax/ragstack-ai` and refresh your local dependencies.
 The supported package managers are `npm` and `yarn` (both classic and berry).

 The CLI automatically detects the package manager you are using and installs the correct version of RAGStack.